perladvent/perldotcom/content/article/_pub_2004_04_29_maypole.md

 {
+   "date" : "2004-04-29T00:00:00-08:00",
+   "title" : "Rapid Web Application Deployment with Maypole : Part 2", "image" : null,
+   "categories" : "web",
-   "slug" : "/pub/2004/04/29/maypole.html",
+   "thumbnail" : "/images/_pub_2004_04_29_maypole/111-test_libs.gif",
    "tags" : [
       "maypole",
       "mvc"
    ],
    "description" : " When we last left our intrepid web developer, he had successfully set up an online sales catalogue in 11 lines of code.
-Now, however, he has to move on to turning this into a sales site with a shopping...", "draft" : null,
+Now, however, he has to move on to turning this into a sales site with a shopping...", "slug" : "/pub/2004/04/29/maypole.html",
-   "date" : "2004-04-29T00:00:00-08:00",
-   "thumbnail" : "/images/_pub_2004_04_29_maypole/111-test_libs.gif",
-   "image" : null,
+   "draft" : null,
-   "title" : "Rapid Web Application Deployment with Maypole : Part 2", "authors" : [
+   "authors" : [
       "simon-cozens"
-   ],
-   "categories" : "web"
+   ]
 }

-When we [last](/pub/a/2004/04/15/maypole.html) left our intrepid web developer, he had successfully set up an online sales catalogue in 11 lines of code.
+When we [last](/pub/2004/04/15/maypole.html) left our intrepid web developer, he had successfully set up an online sales catalogue in 11 lines of code.
 Now, however, he has to move on to turning this into a sales site with a shopping cart and all the usual trimmings.
 It's time to see some of that flexibility we talked about last week; unfortunately this means we're going to have to write some more code, but we can't have everything.

 ### <span id="Who_Am_I?">Who Am I?</span>